-The question many are asking is…’does buying Bitcoin make you money?’
+The question many are asking is… 'Does buying Bitcoin make you money?’
 This obviously depends on how and when you invest.
 Many investors have made a lot of money with BTC, but this is dependent on understanding the platform and its underlying fundamentals.
-What is clear is that the role of Bitcoin, and other cryptos, in the world financial system, is growing and expected to grow more, and many believe that this is bullish for Bitcoin.
+What is clear is that the role of Bitcoin, and other cryptos, in the world financial system, is growing and expected to grow more, and many believe that this is bullish for BTC.

 How to Spend Your BTC